 Introduction to Visual C++ for UNIX Users

-This topic provides information for UNIX users who are new to Visual C++ and want to become productive with Visual C++.
+This topic provides information for UNIX users who are new to Visual Studio and want to become productive with C++ and the Visual Studio Integrated Development Environment (IDE).

 Getting Started on the Command Line

-You can use Visual C++ from the command line in a similar way that you would use a UNIX command-line environment.
-You compile from the command prompt with the command-line C and C++ compiler (CL.EXE) and tools, including NMAKE.EXE, the Microsoft version of the UNIX make utility.
+You can use the C++ compiler from the command line in a similar way that you would use a UNIX command-line environment.
+You compile from the command prompt by using the command-line C and C++ compiler (CL.EXE), linker (LINK.EXE), and other tools, including NMAKE.EXE, the Microsoft version of the UNIX make utility.

-To take advantage of more powerful features, such as the debugger, statement completion, and so on, you need to use the development environment.
-For more information, see Building on the Command Line and Walkthrough: Compiling a Native C++ Program on the Command Line (C++).
+To take advantage of more powerful features, such as the Visual Studio debugger, IntelliSense code look-up and statement completion, visual designers, project management, and so on, you need to use the Visual Studio IDE.

 Debugging Your Code